craftcms/docs/docs/3.x/dev/functions.md

     - **`encode: false`** – Prevents the list items from being HTML-encoded.
     - **`itemOptions: {...}`** – Tag attributes to be applied to each of the `<li>`s.

+## `parseBooleanEnv`

+Checks if a string references an environment variable (`$VARIABLE_NAME`) and returns the referenced boolean value, or `null` if a boolean value can’t be determined.

 ## `parseEnv`

 Checks if a string references an environment variable (`$VARIABLE_NAME`) and/or an alias (`@aliasName`), and returns the referenced value.

+If the string references an environment variable with a value of `true` or `false`, a boolean value will be returned.

 ## `plugin`